Nitisha-Sharma11/Prodigy-InfoTech-DataScience-Internship-2025/README.md

 ## Note:
 Each task is stored in its own folder (`Task-1` to `Task-5`) along with the required datasets and Jupyter notebooks.
 For detailed explanation and code, refer to the individual task folders.

+## Repository Structure

+Each task is stored in its own folder (Task-1 to Task-5) and includes:

+Jupyter Notebook (.ipynb)

+Dataset (Excel file or Kaggle link)

+Task instruction image (what to do)

+Visualizations and charts included

+Task-specific README.m

+## Acknowledgment

+Thank you **Prodigy InfoTech** for this virtual internship opportunity.
+It helped me apply my data science knowledge in real-world scenarios and build strong analytical thinking.

 Thank you for reviewing my internship work.